 Dimitri Gutas is a Professor of Arabic and Graeco-Arabic.
 He studies and teaches medieval Arabic and the medieval intellectual tradition in Islamic civilization from different aspects.
 At the center of his concerns lies the study and understanding of classical Arabic in its many forms as a prerequisite for the proper appreciation of the written sources which inform us about the history and culture of Islamic societies.
 He also has an abiding interest in the transmission of Greek scientific and philosophical works into the Islamic world through the momentous Graeco-Arabic translation movement in Baghdad during the 8th-10th centuries AD (2nd-4th Hijri).
 Within Arabic philosophy, Gutas has concentrated in particular on its greatest exponent, Ibn Sina (known as Avicenna in the medieval Latin world), on whom he wrote the fundamental Avicenna and the Aristotelian Tradition.
 Introduction to Reading Avicenna's Philosophical Works (Leiden 1988).

-Colleen Manassa is the Marilyn M. and William K. Simpson Assistant Professor of Egyptology.
+Colleen Manassa is the Marilyn M. and William K. Simpson Associate Professor of Egyptology.
 Her research interests include Egyptian grammar, New Kingdom literary texts, military history, funerary religion, and social history.
-Her current projects include the joint monographs An Introduction to Middle Egyptian Grammar (with Cara Sargent) and Inscribed Material from the Quarries of Gebel el-Asr (with John Darnell).
+She is currently the curator of the ground-breaking exhibit “Echoes of Egypt: Conjuring the Land of the Pharaohs,” on view at the Yale Peabody Museum of Natural History, and editor of the accompanying catalog and on-line exhibition.
+Her fifth monograph, Imagining the Past: Historical Fiction in New Kingdom Egypt is currently in press with Oxford University Press.
+Since 2008, she has directed the Moalla Survey Project, an ongoing archaeological project in Egypt.
 She teaches widely on the history and literature of ancient Egypt, including surveys of Egyptian Middle Kingdom literature and historical texts, and has also offered text courses on Egyptian and Nubian historical texts and late Egyptian stories.

 Kathryn Slanski is a Lecturer in Assyriology and Humanities.
 She studies ancient Mesopotamia at the intersections of sources and approaches and has written on Mesopotamian social and economic history as well as verbal and visual representation of the divine.
 She teaches Mesopotamian and ancient Near Eastern literature, history, religion, law and justice, visual arts, and ancient languages.
 Recent course offerings include “The Hero in the Ancient Near East,” an interdisciplinary investigation of the Hero through written, archaeological, and art historical evidence, as well as an advanced Babylonian language course on archival and judicial inscriptions from the second millennium BCE.